-Mindspace raises $20 million to launch co-working spaces in the U.S.
+Mindspace raises $20 million to launch co-working spaces in the US

 Adobe Lightroom’s auto setting is now powered by AI

-Co-working startup Mindspace recently raised $20 million as it gears up to launch its first two locations in the U.S. While Mindspace is looking to go big or go home in the U.S., it’s starting off slow with its first two locations in San Francisco and Washington D.C.
+Co-working startup Mindspace recently raised $20 million as it gears up to launch its first two locations in the U.S. While Mindspace is looking to go big or go home in the U.S., it’s starting off slow with its first two locations in San Francisco and Washington, D.C.
 Mindspace started in Tel Aviv about four years ago and has since expanded to Germany, Poland and the United Kingdom.

-Mindspace, in addition to physical office space, offers fully furnished spaces, Internet, cleaning services, a fully stocked kitchen, a gym, community lounges, and support configuring VPNs and private servers, While Mindspace considers itself to be a premium co-working space provider, its pricing is competitive with other spaces.
+Mindspace, in addition to physical office space, offers fully furnished spaces, internet, cleaning services, a fully stocked kitchen, a gym, community lounges and support configuring VPNs and private servers.
+While Mindspace considers itself to be a premium co-working space provider, its pricing is competitive with other spaces.

 “We offer a much more flexible model than the traditional leasing market,” Mindspace co-founder Dan Zakai told me over the phone.
 “Flexibility is a big component.”